java-crypto/cross_platform_crypto/docs/tdes_cbc_string_encryption.md

 **First parameter: the length of the key**

 A TDES key has a key length of 192 bits = 24 byte (so called "3 keys DES").
-There is a variant available with a key length of 16 byte and it is called "2 keys DES" but the key is enhanced to 24 bytes this way:
+There is a variant available with a key length of 16 byte and it is called "2 keys DES" but the key is just enhanced to 24 bytes this way [so the effective key length is 2 * (8 - 1 parity byte) = 14 bytes]:

 ```plaintext
 16 bytes key: 12345678abcdefgh